TECHNICAL I ELECTRIC BASICS

 Series-parallel circuit

-In a series circuit, current flowing through the circuit components is the same since current is following a single path in which all components are connected.
+In a series circuit, current flowing through the circuit components is the same as it follows a single path in which all components are connected.

 To find the voltage drop across each component, we multiply the total current (which is the same as the current through each component) by the resistance of that specific component.
-To find total voltage used in the circuit we add up all the individual voltage drops across every component.
+To find the total voltage used in the circuit, we add up all the individual voltage drops across every component.

 In a series circuit, current flowing depends on the total value of the circuit resistance.
 To find the total resistance of a circuit, we add up all the resistances of every component.